1. Baby Boom

 You'll also notice some construction underway, which is reason for further excitement.
 The Helen and Arthur E. Johnson Animal Hospital, a 22,000-square-foot state-of-the-art facility, will revolutionize veterinary care at the Denver Zoo when it opens later in 2020, enabling the Zoo’s team of renowned experts to continue their inspiring work.

 Did you know every visit to Denver Zoo helps support the organization’s important work around the globe?
 The Zoo manages five field conservation programs on four continents; your ticket not only helps to provide care for the wild animals on campus — it also helps fund projects around the globe.

-Every visit to Denver Zoo helps support conservation work around the globe.
-The Zoo manages five field programs on four continents.
-By visiting, you help fund protection projects throughout the year, sending staff to South Africa to help save abandoned flamingo chicks or to New Zealand to study the territories of the endangered kea.
-There are even opportunities to help in Colorado, with the Front Range Pika Project, where citizen scientists are helping study the movement of this valuable species.
+Denver Zoo’s internationally recognized team has traveled to South Africa to help save abandoned flamingo chicks and to New Zealand to study the territories of the endangered kea.
+There are even opportunities to help in Colorado, with the Front Range Pika Project — in which citizen scientists are helping study the movement of this valuable — and adorable — species.

 Whether you’re crazy for capuchins, go gaga for grizzlies or are even mildly obsessed with any animal, let Denver Zoo’s free mobile app be your guide.
 With a map at your fingertips and GPS capabilities, you’ll always know where you are — and how to find your favorites.
 Want to get the inside scoop on the animal you’re looking at in real time?
 Simply press the elephant icon at the bottom of the app to unlock a whole world of facts about your furry friends.

 Now that the Zoo has transitioned to 100 percent advance online ticketing with timed entry, the app is the easiest way to stay ahead of the pack.